 SGMA requires that GSPs describe the projects and management actions to be implemented as part of bringing the Subbasin into sustainability.
-The primary means for achieving sustainability in the basin will be reduction in groundwater pumping achieved through implementation of an allocation framework to allocate the sustainable yield of the basin to the GSAs.
+The primary means for achieving sustainability in the Subbasin will be reduction in groundwater pumping achieved through implementation of management actions within each GSA's jurisdiction an allocation framework to allocate or otherwise manage the sustainable yield of the basin to the GSAs.
 A water allocation framework has been the subject of much discussion during GSP development.
 The GSAs have agreed that they intend to allocate water to each GSA but have not yet reached agreement on allocations or how they will be implemented.
 Such an agreement will be developed during GSP implementation.

-The GSP identifies a shortlist of 12 priority projects that met a series of screening criteria for implementation (see Table ES-2) as well as a longer list of possible future projects that were identified during GSP development.
-Projects and management actions will either increase surface water supplies to augment the sustainable groundwater yield or will increase groundwater recharge, which will in turn increase the amount of groundwater that may be sustainably used.
+Since the initial GSP development, several projects have been fully implemented and numerous new projects have been identified and fully or partially funded.
+The GSP identifies a shortlist of 12 priority projects that met a series of screening criteria for implementation (see Table ES-1-2) as well as a longer list of possible future projects that were identified during GSP development.
+Projects and management actions will-typically either increase surface water supplies to augment the sustainable groundwater yield or will-increase groundwater recharge, which will in turn increase the amount of groundwater that may be sustainably used; or reduce groundwater demands.
+Management actions will also include rewarding GSAs based on their extracted volumetric groundwater extraction, since 2015, proportioned to other GSAs in the basin.